fabiopires/circleci-security/README.md

 - security/javascript_insider
 ```

-### dependencies_snyk_node
+### Snyk
-Uses Snyk's own CircleCI orb to check your Node project's dependencies for any publicly known vulnerabilities.
+Uses Snyk to check your Node project's dependencies for any publicly known vulnerabilities.
 #### Requirements
 - An environment variable containing your SNYK API key.
 The step will fail without this!
 By default Snyk looks for the value of SNYK_TOKEN.
 #### Parameters